weisJ/auto-dark-mode/README.md

 the theme used for each mode can be customized.
 This plugin currently works for Windows and macOS.

 Linux support is both limited and experimental.
-At the moment, the only Linux desktop environment supported by this plugin is Gnome.
+At the moment, Linux desktop environments that have an [XSettings](https://www.freedesktop.org/wiki/Specifications/xsettings-spec/) daemon running are supported.
+Gtk based desktop environments such as Gnome and Xfce ship with such a daemon out of the box.
+Users of minimalist window managers (such as i3) can choose to run a daemon shipped with Gnome (`gsd-xsettings`) or Xfce (`xfsettingsd`), among many choices.

 By default, the following themes are used: